17 Tips a Weight Loss Coach Won’t Tell You for Free

 It pays to become a label pro

-Kristin Kirkpatrick, MS, RDN, manager of wellness nutrition services at Cleveland Clinic, says that when choosing foods to buy, first review a label’s ingredients and the numbers that are important to you—including fiber, protein, calories, sodium, sugar, and fat content.
+Registered dietitian nutritionist Kristin Kirkpatrick, manager of wellness nutrition services at Cleveland Clinic, says that when choosing foods to buy, first review a label’s ingredients and the numbers that are important to you—including fiber, protein, calories, sodium, sugar, and fat content.
 “Avoid looking at the front of the product,” says Kirkpatrick.
 “That area contains only smoke-and-mirrors marketing to cajole you into purchasing a product.”
 If you see words like low fat, natural, healthy, and diet on a product, be wary, she says.
 “Foods that actually fit all these descriptions, like an apple, don’t need to sell themselves.”
-Just make sure to avoid these mistakes when reading nutritional labels.

 Cheat meals don’t have to wreck your diet

-If you eat healthfully most of the time, an indulgence here or there doesn’t have to be bad for you, says Nadia Murdock, fitness expert and coach.
+If you eat healthfully most of the time, an indulgence here or there doesn’t have to ruin your progress, says Nadia Murdock, fitness expert and coach.
 If you’re craving a burger, have one without the guilt.
 “Eat only half the bun and ditch the fatty condiments like mayo and ketchup, which pack on a lot of sugar,” she says.
 The same rule goes for cocktails, she says.
 Enjoy some of your favorites while staying on track.
 “If you love white wine, add seltzer for a white wine spritzer,” Murdock says.
 “You still can enjoy a glass—with half the calories.”

 Train your eye